 - Gore-Tex waterproof jacket and waterproof trousers

 I almost didn’t take waterproof trousers but they were an excellent decision!
-I also loved my Sprayway Gore-Tex jacket, but I’ve since upgraded it to an Alpkit packamac instead.
-For those of you in the US or Canada, have a look at the North Face Woman’s Venture 2 Jacket, which is both affordable and breathable – which is important as you don’t want to get too warm when you’re hiking.
+I also loved my Sprayway Gore-Tex jacket, but I’ve since upgraded it to the Patagonia Storm10 Jacket.
+It’s ultralight, extremely easy to pack and impressively windproof and waterproof given how lightweight it is.
+It’s also very breathable – which is important as you don’t want to get too warm when you’re hiking.

 For waterproof trousers, you can find inexpensive ones in hiking gear shops, but be aware that the more plastic feeling they are, the less breathable they will be – and they hotter they’ll make you when hiking.
 These Marmot rain pants are great.